 The new sram rival 1 group uses solid-forged aluminum crankarms and aluminum brake lever blades. aside from the chainring itself, the crankset is identical to the standard 2x version:

 SRAM’s new Rival 1 and Force 1 groupsets are in essence, slight variations of existing bits that now cater to a whole new audience

-The Rival 1 bits are all new but to reflect the groupset’s newly broadened target audience, Force 1 just has a new official description; it's the same as the Force CX1 group that SRAM debuted last year.
-Functionally, Rival 1 and Force 1 are identical but the former will be slightly heavier thanks to a few material differences such as aluminum rather than carbon fiber brake and shift lever blades.
-The cranks will also be substantially heavier given the solid-forged aluminum instead of carbon fiber arms, and Force 1 will have a wider range of chainring options.
+The Rival 1 bits are all new but to reflect the groupset’s newly broadened target audience, Force 1 just has a new official description; it’s the same as the Force CX1 group that SRAM debuted last year.
+Functionally, Rival 1 and Force 1 are identical but the former will be slightly heavier thanks to a few material differences such as aluminium rather than carbon fibre brake and shift lever blades.
+The cranks will also be substantially heavier given the solid-forged aluminium instead of carbon fibre arms, and Force 1 will have a wider range of chainring options.

 The SRAM Force 1 rear derailleur is identical to last year’s Force CX1 unit but with updated graphics to reflect its newly broadened intended usages

 Up front, the X-Sync chainrings use the same alternating narrow-wide tooth profiles as on the mountain bike groups to ensure reliable chain retention but with four new sizes to accommodate the anticipated higher speeds: 48T and 50T to fit standard compact five-arm 110mm BCD spiders; and 52T and 54T chainrings for standard five-arm 130mm BCD ones.
 All of those new sizes will do without the additional mud-shedding ramps used on existing 110mm BCD Force CX1 38T, 40T, 42T, 44T, and 46T chainrings since they likely won’t be needed.